-Recommendation: 2014 Select Area Fall Season - Youngs Bay Fishery Season: 7 PM Tuesday to 7 AM Thursday weekly during August 5-21 Three 36-hr periods 7 PM Monday August 25 to 7 AM Friday August 29, 2014 (3.5 days) 7 PM Monday September 1 through noon Friday October 31 (60 days) Area: The Youngs Bay fishing area includes all waters from the new Highway 101 Bridge upstream to the upper boundary markers at Battle Creek Slough; including the lower Walluski River upstream to the Highway 202 Bridge and the lower Lewis and Clark upstream to the overhead power lines immediately upstream of Barrett Slough.
-Gear: Gillnet with a 93/4 -inch maximum mesh size restriction through August 21 and a 6-inch maximum mesh size restriction thereafter.
-Restrict net to maximum length of 250 fathoms and weight on leadline not to exceed two pounds in any one fathom.
-Use of additional weights and/or anchors attached directly to the leadline is allowed between markers located approximately 200 yards upstream of the mouth of the Walluski River and the upper deadline at Battle Creek Slough and in the Lewis and Clark River from the Alternate Highway 101 Bridge upstream to the overhead power lines immediately upstream of Barrett Slough.
-Red corks are required at 25-fathom intervals and red corks must be in the remainder of the net. in contrast to corks used Nets not specifically authorized for use in this fishery may be onboa stored.
-A properly stored net is defined as a net on a drum that is fu (canvas or plastic) and bound with a minimum of ten revolutions of 3/8 (0.375) inches or greater.
-Lighted buoys required. lly covered by a tarp Allowable Sales: Chinook, coho, pink and sockeye salmon and shad
+Recommendation: 2015 Select Area Fall Season - Youngs Bay Fis shery Season: 7 PM Tuesday to 7 AM Thursday weekly during August 4-20 Three 36-hr periods 7 PM Monday September 7 through noon Friday October 30 (53days) Area: The Youngs Bay fishing area includes all waters from the new Highway 101 Bridge upstream to the upper boundary markers at Battle Creek Slough; including the lower Walluski River upstream to the Highway 202 Bridge and the lower Lewis and Clark upstream to the overhead power lines immediately upstream of Barrett Slough.
+Gear: Gillnet with a 93⁄4 -inch maximum mesh size restriction through August 20 and a 6-inch maximum mesh size restriction thereafter.
+Restrict net to maximum length of 250 fathoms and weight on leadline pounds in any one fathom.
+Use of additional weights and/or anchors at leadline is allowed between markers located approximately 200 yards u of the Walluski River and the upper deadline at Battle Creek Slough and Clark River from the Alternate Highway 101 Bridge upstream to the ovimmediately upstream of Barrett Slough. tached directly to the pstream of the mouth d in the Lewis and Red corks are required at 25-fathom intervals and red corks must be in in the remainder of the net. contrast to corks used Nets not specifically authorized for use in this fishery may be onboard t stored.
+A properly stored net is defined as a net on a drum that is fully (canvas or plastic) and bound with a minimum of ten revolutions of rop 3/8 (0.375) inches or greater.
+Lighted buoys required. covered by a tarp Allowable Sales: Chinook, Coho, Pink, and Sockeye salmon and shad Additional Rules: Oregon buyers are required to submit fish receiving tickets electronical 635-006-0210. ly pursuant to OAR

-- August fishing periods are designed to provide commercial harvest opportunity on SAB fall Chinook while allowing for adequate hatchery escapement and tidewater recreational fisheries. - The standard fall season upper fishing boundary at Battle Creek Slough is intended to limit harvest of SAB fall Chinook that congregate in the upper tidewater area. - Allowing use of additional leadline weight in the lower Lewis and Clark River (underlined above) is needed because this is the only practical way of fishing this area. - Continuous fishing opportunity throughout the majority of September and October is intended to maximize harvest of coho. - The 93/4-inch maximum mesh size restriction allows the fishery to target Chinook during most of August and the 6-inch maximum mesh size restriction beginning in late-August will focus the fishery on coho as their abundance begins to peak.
+- The abundance of SABs to date is much lower than expected.
+The State of Oregon is deferring action on adopting periods for the last week of August and the first week of September.
+A modification to the typical fishing schedule during this timeframe may be warranted to allow for broodstock escapement. - August fishing periods provide commercial harvest opportunity on SAB fall Chinook while allowing for adequate hatchery escapement and tidewater recreational fisheries. - The standard fall season upper fishing boundary at Battle Creek Slough is intended to limit harvest of SAB fall Chinook that congregate in the upper tidewater area. - Continuous fishing opportunity throughout the majority of September and October is intended to maximize harvest of Coho. - The 93⁄4-inch maximum mesh size restriction allows the fishery to target Chinook during most of August and the 6-inch maximum mesh size restriction beginning in late-August will focus the fishery on Coho as their abundance begins to peak.